ENDA-Automation/amemo/README.md

 ## Performance

-By default the library aims to be extremely easy to use and requires no configuration.
-It can be used as a drop in replacement for easy gains.
+By default, the library aims to be extremely easy to use and requires no configuration.
+It can be used as a drop-in replacement for easy performance gains.

-And it must be just fine for most use cases.
-However, if you are looking for more performance, you can configure the cache store to use a more performant cache store.
+It should be sufficient for most use cases, given that cached operations inherently  take long time, the caching mechanism cost should be negligible.
+However, if you need more performance, you can configure the cache store to use a more performant implementation.

 ### FileCacheStore

 #### Constructor

-Reads and parses the cache file synchronously (once).
+Reads and parses the cache file synchronously (once during initialization).

 #### set

 Writes to the cache file synchronously when autoSave is true.
-Otherwise, save() method must be called by user to actually commit the cache to the disk.
-If not, cache store will act like an in-memory cache.
+Otherwise, the save() method must be called manually to commit the cache to disk.
+If not called, the cache store will act like an in-memory cache.

 #### autoSave